 Duke’s Introduction in Season 6

-Their first meeting is not warm.
-Tommy does not embrace a long-lost son.
+Their first meeting is cold.
+Tommy doesn’t embrace a long-lost son.
 He evaluates one.
-Duke, for his part, arrives with the quiet self-possession of someone who has survived without a family name to lean on.
-The show frames the encounter as a test, not a reunion — Tommy watching to see whether Duke has the instincts to be useful.
+Duke walks in with the quiet self-possession of someone who has survived without a family name propping him up.
+Tommy watches to see whether Duke has the instincts to be useful, not whether he’s happy to be found.

 Duke’s Romani Heritage and Dual Identity